Common Herbicide Used In Monsanto’s Roundup Deemed ‘Probably Carcinogenic’

 Use of glyphosate in agriculture has increased dramatically since the introduction of crops—specifically, soybeans and corn—that are genetically modified to resist the herbicide.
 The chemical has been detected in the “air during spraying, in water, and in food,” according to IARC, but the “level that has been observed is generally low.”

-In response to the report, environmental activists are pushing the Environmental Protection Agency to reevaluate the safety of glyphosate.
-The Environmental Working Group (EWG) and other organizations are calling on the Food & Drug Administration to require mandatory labeling of foods that contain genetically modified organisms (GMOs).
+In response to the report, the Environmental Working Group (EWG) and other consumer advocacy organizations are calling on the Food & Drug Administration to require mandatory labeling of foods that contain genetically modified organisms (GMOs).
 “Consumers have the right to know how their food is grown and whether their food dollars are driving up the use of a probable carcinogen,” said Ken Cook, president and cofounder of EWG.

 Monsanto is urging WHO officials to meet with regulatory agencies around the world to examine the scientific studies used in the IARC analysis and to account for studies that the IARC work omitted.
 The company asserts that IARC selectively chose particular studies and disregarded the most relevant data.